ganesshkumar/obsidian-plugins-stats-ui/posts/2025-06-08-weekly-updates.md

 ---
 title: Obsidian Weekly Updates 2025-06-01 to 2025-06-07
-description: "new obsidian plugins from 2025-06-01 to 2025-06-07 - Note Sync, Book Smith, Notemd, YAML Table, Daily Task Auto Generator"
+description: 'new obsidian plugins from 2025-06-01 to 2025-06-07 - Note Sync, Book Smith, Notemd, YAML Table, Daily Task Auto Generator'
 excerpt: There are 5 new plugins and 88 plugin updates in the last one week's time.
-publishedDate: "2025-06-08"
+publishedDate: '2025-06-08'
-modifiedDate: "2025-06-08"
+modifiedDate: '2025-06-08'
-bannerImage: "/images/obsidian-weekly-updates.webp"
+bannerImage: '/images/obsidian-weekly-updates.webp'
 tags:
   - weekly-updates
 ---

 > There are 6 new plugins and 88 plugin updates in the last one week's time.
 There is 1 new comminuty theme.
 Also, 2 plugins and 18 themes were removed.

 ## ⭐ New Plugins